MicrosoftDocs/machine-learning-server-docs/microsoft-r/microsoft-r-tutorial-R2RevoScaleR.md

 	[21] 0.41863803 0.42392873 0.24800036 0.22084038
 	[25] 0.48285406

+#### Generate a numeric sequence

-The default uniform distribution is that over the interval 0 to 1; you can specify alternatives by setting the `min` and `max` arguments:
+The default uniform distribution is over the interval 0 to 1.
+You can specify alternatives by setting the `min` and `max` arguments:

 	uniformPerc <- runif(25, min=0, max=100)
 	uniformPerc